With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreFrederick County Health Department Outpatient Mental Health Clinic is a mental health facility in Frederick County, MD, located at 350 Montevue Lane, 21702.
 Frederick County Health Department Outpatient Mental Health Clinic provides outpatient treatment.
-Frederick County Health Department Outpatient Mental Health Clinic provides psychotropic medication, individual psychotherapy and cognitive behavioral therapy to children / adolescents, young adults and adults.
+Frederick County Health Department Outpatient Mental Health Clinic provides trauma therapy, cognitive behavioral therapy and psychotropic medication to seniors 65 or older, children / adolescents and young adults.
 Some other services available at Frederick County Health Department Outpatient Mental Health Clinic include suicide prevention services and family psychoeducation.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.